quervyloll/FamilyFunPackAutoDuper/README.md

 Important notes before becoming rich:
 1. The donkey you are riding must be nametagged
 2. Turn off no slow on all clients otherwise you won't move
-3. You cannot be using lambda client when using this version to ffp
+3. You cannot be using lambda client when using this version of ffp

 How to use the auto duper: